• Voor 17 uur besteld, dezelfde dag verzonden!

 Product description

-The Cardboard Bridge is a fun and versatile addition to a small rodent enclosure.
-You can use the bridge as a walkway, hiding place, tunnel, or a playful element in a natural setup.
-The curved shape immediately creates an extra route within the enclosure: your animal can walk over it, crawl underneath, or scurry alongside it.
+The Trixie Cardboard Bridge is a lightweight and versatile bridge for small rodents.
+You can use the bridge as a walkway, tunnel, hiding place, passageway, or a playful element in a natural-looking enclosure.
+The curved shape immediately creates extra texture in the enclosure: your animal can walk over it, crawl underneath, scurry along it, or use the cardboard to gnaw on and destroy.

 In short